 - Money back guarantee

-Second, and more importantly, the BHS livery contract is sponsored by the British Equine Vets Association, the ILPH and the RSPCA.
-To be blunt, the entire document is slanted towards care of the horse and legal protection of the horse owner and not the yard owner.
+Second, and more importantly, the BHS contract is sponsored by the British Equine Vets Association, the ILPH and the RSPCA.
+The entire document is slanted towards care of the horse and legal protection of the horse owner and not the yard owner.

 The BHS does provide very useful "guidelines for a livery contract" which is effectively a memory jogger for matters to include.
 We have included those points so far as it is in your interest to do so but we have not included matters which we believe might restrict you excessively.